madhur13490/gpuocelot/README.md

+This repository will have changes specific to my work.
+I aim to formatting changes to begin with and later a cool idea.

 #Current Status
 GPU Ocelot project is not longer actively maintained.
 The latest system requirement and installation guide are available at [https://github.com/gtcasl/gpuocelot/wiki/Installation](https://github.com/gtcasl/gpuocelot/wiki/Installation)